antoneliasson/kittenproxy/README.md

 Copy *index.php* and *.htaccess* to the site root.
 A mod_rewrite rule in .htaccess presents the PHP script as a file ending in .png (/kitten.png in the example).

+This program requires `allow_url_fopen` to be enabled in php.ini, so it probably cannot be used in a shared hosting environment where the operator expects people to write shit code.
+In such a case the program could be changed to use cURL instead.

 ### Demo

 [http://kittenproxy.antoneliasson.se/kitten.png][http://kittenproxy.antoneliasson.se/kitten.png].